If you have followed the basic meditation steps so far, you are breathing slowly and rhythmically and deeply.

 Once you have regular contact with the pulse/heartbeat, drop the “hold” after your inhale.
 Use the rhythm of your heartbeat/pulse to make your inhales and exhales the same length, about 6-8 beats each.

 Now your inhales and exhales are the same length as measured by your heartbeat or pulse.
-This is homebase for Heart Rhythm Meditation: full, rhythmic breathing with awareness of pulse/heartbeat.
+This is Basic Heart Rhythm Meditation: full, rhythmic breathing with awareness of pulse/heartbeat.
 Enjoy the synchronicity of breath and heart!

 In Heart Rhythm Meditation we call the pulse the echo of the heartbeat.
 This is because the heartbeat is actually a double beat (lub dub).
 The pulse is a single beat, the echo.
 And the pulse can be felt anywhere in the body.
 Another neat way to contact your pulse point is this.
 Hold your palms out, facing upward.
 Take your left fingers and wrap them under your right wrist until you are feeling the pulse point there.
 Then bring your hands up to your chest together.
 See the images below.
 You end up with a good pulse contact point and the feeling is like cradling your heart.
 It’s a very comforting way to be with your heart and maintain contact with a pulse point while you practice these techniques how to meditate.